wtonribeiro/nominal-ac/README.md

-**Terms.v**         | Syntax definition of nominal terms and some properties about **LibTactics.v**    | Library of tactics given by http://www.chargueraud.org/softs/tlc/ **Makefile**        | Organisation of the code compilation with the "make" tool **Impl/**           | Folder with the implementation in OCaml of the nominal C-unification algorithm
+**Terms.v**         | Syntax definition of nominal terms and some properties about **LibTactics.v**    | Library of tactics given by http://www.chargueraud.org/softs/tlc/ **Makefile**        | Organisation of the code compilation with the "make" tool